metno/in2000/docs/2022/5-oppdrett.md

             return;

             // direct indexing (ranges)
-            // note that this way of reading does not apply scale or offset - see variable attributes "scale_factor" and "add_offset"
+            // note that this way of reading does not apply scale or offset
+            // see variable attributes "scale_factor" and "add_offset"
-            Array data = v.read("2,0:2,200:203,199"); // the string is specifying a range of data per dimension (order is t, z, y, x)
+            // the argument for read(...) is specifying a range of data per dimension (order is t, z, y, x) Array data = v.read("2,0:2,200:203,199");
             String arrayStr = Ncdump.printArray(data, "temperature_selection", null);
             System.out.println(arrayStr);